jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 where $$X^2 \sim \chi^2_1$$.
 This test is valid when $$n$$ is fixed (but not $$n_{12} + n_{21}$$).

-WObtain confidence intervals on the difference between the marginal proportions
+Obtain confidence intervals on the difference between the marginal proportions

 $$d = p_{1+} - p_{+1} = p_{12} - p_{21}$$